Math Software Online: MathScore.com

 #ProblemCorrect AnswerYour Answer

 lessons.
-Each class can have a maximum of 6
+Each instructor can take a maximum of 2

 Solution

-If there are only 9 classes, 1 person will not be able to take guitar lessons.
+If there are only 12 instructors, 1 person will not be able to take guitar lessons.

 #ProblemCorrect AnswerYour Answer